terminusdb/terminusdb-blog/_posts/2020-07-27-taking-terminusdb-to-the-bank.md

   - data
   - ""
 ---
-**THIS IS A EARLY RELEASE TUTORIAL TO ACCOMPANY TERMINUSHUB PRIVATE BETA PROGRAM.
-CONTACT US IF YOU WOULD LIKE TO GET ACCESS**

 TerminusDB is designed to enable collaboration and revision control on data assets.
 While git is a fantastic piece of software, it is really designed for code management, and not data management.
 We bring that power to the world of data.

 In order to get a feel for how these collaboration features work, we can start with a classic database management problem.
 The bank account balance.